-Acknowledge the Canada Council’s support and communicate the public value of the arts
+Acknowledge the Canada Council for the Arts’ support and communicate the public value of the arts

-If you’ve received a Canada Council grant, we want you to share this news.
-An acknowledgement of our support is a testament to the caliber of your work.
+If you’ve received a Canada Council for the Arts grant, we want you to share this news.
+An acknowledgement of our support is a testament to the calibre of your work.
 It also helps us demonstrate the public value of the arts and arts funding.

 What do I need to acknowledge?